Svalbard rock ptarmigan

 The impact of climate change on Svalbard rock ptarmigan can be expected to be both direct and indirect.
 One direct effect is expected to be changes in the frequency of rain-on-snow events.
 This effect has already been shown to reduce the population’s growth rate (Hansen et al. 2013).
 In addition, the climate can have a direct effect on the time of egg-laying, as well as the growth and survival of chicks in the spring.

-Svalbard rock ptarmigan can also be affected by competition with increasing populations of pink-footed geese which graze by intensively grubbing vegetation, leading to reduced plant biomass (Pedersen et al. 2013).
-However, a warmer climate may also increase primary production (the biomass of grazing plants), which may have a positive effect on the ptarmigan population.
-There may be more predation of Svalbard rock ptarmigan if the Arctic fox population increases due to a warmer climate.
+A warmer climate may also increase primary production (the biomass of grazing plants), which may have a positive effect on the ptarmigan population.
+Predation of Svalbard rock ptarmigan may increase if the Arctic fox population increases due to a warmer climate.
 This may occur as a result of an increasing density of geese and reindeer, or greater winter mortality of reindeer.

 Since 2014, the population trend of Svalbard rock ptarmigan has been increasing, with considerable variation between years.
 Marolla et al. (2021) translated the conceptual food web model of COAT (Climate-Ecological Observatory for Arctic Tundra) for Svalbard rock ptarmigan into statistically descriptive models to obtain estimates of the different relationships between the species in the food web and the effects of drivers such as hunting and climate on population dynamics (i.e. changes in density from year to year).
 Several of the effects were relatively weak, such as a negative effect of harvesting (i.e. the number of birds shot), the amount of precipitation in July, which can affect chick survival, when winter starts (shorter season of snow), and the quantity of reindeer carcasses, which is believed to have an indirect effect through predation from Arctic foxes.

-The largest and clearly significant estimates in the model were a negative density dependence and a positive effect of winter temperature.
-Strong negative density dependence is a consistent feature of populations that have territorial individuals, which can help reduce (compensate for) the effect of hunting.
-Concerning the effect of winter temperatures, this relates to these having greatly increased over recent years in Svalbard.
+The largest and clearly significant estimate in the model were a positive effect of winter temperature.
+The effect of winter temperatures, is related to a greatly increased winter temperature over recent years in Svalbard.
 Warmer winters with extreme mild weather events can also, for example, reduce the effects of rain-on-snow events, because the ice on the ground melts and facilitates access to the grazing plants.
 Higher winter temperatures probably also lower metabolic costs, and thus enable an increase in winter survival among the Svalbard rock ptarmigan population.

 For the time being, it appears that rising average winter temperatures have a strong positive effect on the growth rate of the Svalbard rock ptarmigan population, which outweighs the negative impact from other climate-related changes, such as rain-on-snow events.
 It also seems as the ptarmigan population can compensate for the current harvesting level (Marolla et al. 2021).